 - Gas

-Can Dogs Eat Ripe Tomatoes?
+Can Your Dog Eat Ripe Tomatoes?

 Can Dogs Eat Cherry Tomatoes?

-Can dogs have tomatoes that are of the cherry variety?
 These small, sweet fruits are a popular favorite with humans.
 So long as the tomato treat is ripe and red in color, no variety of tomato is off-limits.
 You can safely feed cherry tomatoes, beefsteak tomatoes and other varietals.
 However, you may want to feed a lesser quantity of a larger tomato.

 The same goes for grape tomatoes.
 Another popular snack favorite, it’s tempting to toss a grape tomato to your pup while you’re enjoying them yourself.
 Just remember to make sure it is fully ripe, and only give them in moderation.
-It’s worth noting that grapes themselves are dangerous for dogs — but grape tomatoes are not actually related to grapes!
+It’s worth noting that grapes themselves are dangerous for your dog — but grape tomatoes are not actually related to grapes!

 Can Dogs Eat Cooked Tomatoes?